 The bus driver will have the responsibility to maintain orderly behavior of students on school buses and will report misconduct to the student's Principal in writing.
 Video and/or audio surveillance may be used on buses to support the bus driver's reports of unacceptable conduct.
 The school Principal will have the authority delegated by the Superintendent to suspend the riding privileges of students who are disciplinary problems on the bus by failing to conform to the rules and regulations promulgated by the Board.
 Parents of children whose pattern of behavior and conduct on school buses endangers the health, safety and welfare of other riders will be notified that their children face the loss of school bus riding privileges in accordance with the student discipline code.
 Suspensions from school transportation to continue beyond twenty (20) days must be approved by the Board.
+(Please refer to Litchfield School District Policy EEA, Student Transportation Services)

-STAFF ANTI-FRATERNIZATION
+5.16 STAFF ANTI-FRATERNIZATION